 Funding for collaborative discovery teams with transformational research ideas.

-Funding of up to £1.5million per programme over five years.
+Funding of up to £1.5million per programme over five years is available.

 Innovative and transformative research